pauliuszaleckas/wold/README.md

 `DISPLAY=:0.0 /usr/local/bin/wold -u pi -g video -a /usr/bin/xbmc`

-Restart you raspbian, then you will be able to start the XBMC using Yaste's power button.
+Restart your raspbian, then you will be able to start the XBMC using Yaste's power button.